roncterry/Deploy-SUSE-AI/README.md

    ***Note 2:** If the cluster has been imported into Rancher Manager SUSE Storage (Longhorn) can also be deployed onto the AI cluster using Rancher Manager.
 Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.
 You can use the documentation in the common config file for reference.*

+7) Install Cert-Manager

+   On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `23-install_cert-manager.sh`

-7) Install SUSE Security (NueVector)
+8) Install SUSE Security (NueVector)

    On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `25-install_suse_security.sh`

    ***Note:** If the cluster has been imported into Rancher Manager SUSE Security (NeuVector) can also be deployed onto the AI cluster using Rancher Manager.
 Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.
 You can use the documentation in the common config file for reference.*

-8) Install the OpenTelemetry Collector into the AI cluster
+9) Install the OpenTelemetry Collector into the AI cluster

    On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `41-install_opentelemetry_collector.sh`

-9) Install the SUSE Observability Agent into the AI Cluster
+10) Install the SUSE Observability Agent into the AI Cluster

    Follow the instructions in the section titled **Installing the SUSE Observability Agent** [here](https://docs.stackstate.com/get-started/k8s-suse-rancher-prime)